OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

       for each visibleGroups G {
         // Get the meters associated with this group.
         Set meters = metersInGroup(G)
-        // Get compatible units for all these meters Set units = unitsCompatibleWithMeters(meters)
+        // Get compatible units for all these meters.
+        // While a group should not have a meter without a unit (e.g., null) this will return an empty
+        // set so nothing is compatible with it.
+        Set units = unitsCompatibleWithMeters(meters)
         if (graphicUnit is in units) {
           // The compatible units of the group have graphic unit so can graph